Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Applications

 \subsubsection{Scalability}

-We now significantly increase the size of dataset from $n=225$ to $0.5 \times 10^4$ and eventually to $2\times 10^4$ with the simulated experimental measurements and the model runs split equally ($m_1 = m_2$).
-For better numerical stability, we expand the space of the input variables to $x \in [0,10] ^ 2$ and select those using the Latin hypercube design \citep{MORRIS1995381} which is a space-filling design that has a good coverage of the space with evenly distributed points in each one-dimensional projection.
+We now significantly increase the size of the dataset from $N=225$ to $0.5 \times 10^4$ and eventually to $2\times 10^4$ with the simulated experimental measurements and the model runs split equally ($n = s$).
+For better numerical stability, we expand the space of the input variables to $\tb \in [0,10] ^ 2$ and select those using the Latin hypercube design.
 We also enlarge the testing dataset to 200 points.
 All the remaining simulation parameters are unchanged.
 The conventional MCMC methods are already impractical for the purpose of Bayesian calibration with these moderately large amounts of data.
-We were able to obtain only around 600 posterior samples in the case of $n = 1 \times 10^4$ and about 120 for $n = 2 \times 10^4$ in $25$ hours of sampling using the MH algorithm (significantly less with the NUTS).
+We were able to obtain only around 600 posterior samples in the case of $N = 1 \times 10^4$ and about 120 for $N = 2 \times 10^4$ in $25$ hours of sampling using the MH algorithm (significantly less with the NUTS).

-Figure \ref{fig:scalability} demonstrates that the Algorithm \ref{alg-truncated-CV} (D-vine with truncation $l=5$) converges to the predictive MSE of about 0.003 under 4h for $n = 2 \times 10^4$ and 2h for $n = 0.5 \times 10^4$.
-It took similar time for the MH to achieve this MSE value for $n = 0.5 \times 10^4$ but almost 25h for the NUTS.
-Once we increased the data size to $2 \times 10^4$, neither the NUTS nor the MH were able to achieve similar predictive MSE as the VC within the 25h window allotted for sampling.
+Algorithm \ref{alg:TruncatedDfinal} (D-vine with truncation $l=5$) converges to the predictive MSE of about 0.003 under 4 hours for $N = 2 \times 10^4$ and 2 hours for $N = 0.5 \times 10^4$.
+It took similar time for the MH to achieve this MSE value for $N = 0.5 \times 10^4$ but almost 25 hours for the NUTS.
+Once we increased the data size to $2 \times 10^4$, neither the NUTS nor the MH were able to achieve a similar predictive MSE as the VC within the 25 hour window allotted for sampling.
 In fact, they were by an order of magnitude larger.
 It is important to mention that both MCMC-based algorithms have also substantially larger memory demands than the VC.
 See Appendix \ref{app:mem} for more details.